en

 pl

-Photoelectric spectrometer for quantum efficiency measurements
+Photoelectric Spectrometer for quantum efficiency measurements

 Photoelectric spectrometer serves as a scientific tool to automatically characterize photoelectrical properties (photocurrent, photovoltage) of wide band gap semiconductors